Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 Tesla delivered 24,821 cars during Q3 2016 – well above the dubious 22,000 deliveries in Q2 2017.
 Since Q3 2016, Tesla has entered several new markets and has further claims to have ramped the manufacturing capacity.

 In terms of new markets, Tesla has more recently added sales and service operations in New Zealand, South Korea, and UAE.
-One would think addition of these new markets would have resulted in unit growth but, in spite of the new market additions, Tesla sales have flat lined.
+One would think the addition of these new markets would have resulted in unit growth but, in spite of the new market additions, Tesla sales have flatlined.

-Part of the reason is that as subsidies decline for BEVs around the world, sales in existing markets are continuing to flat line or decline.
+Part of the reason is that as subsidies decline for BEVs around the world, sales in existing markets are continuing to flatline or decline.
 Please see a telling image from fellow contributor Andreas Hopf on how Tesla products are doing in established markets.
-From this image, it appears that peak Tesla is thing of past in existing markets.
+From this image, it appears that peak Tesla is a thing of past in existing markets.

-The bottom line is that, in spite of new markets and the large pent up demand in the newly opened markets, Tesla is seeing a decline in deliveries.
+The bottom line is that, in spite of new markets and the large pent-up demand in the newly opened markets, Tesla is seeing a decline in deliveries.
 However, stalled or declining deliveries is only half the problem.

 The Problem Goes Beyond Deliveries

 Adding new markets does not come cheaply for Tesla.
 To add a new region, the Company must build out its sales, service, Supercharger, and destination charger infrastructure.
-In addition, the Company will also have to expend capital on product customization, regulatory affairs, and other country/region specific needs.
+In addition, the Company will also have to expend capital on product customization, regulatory affairs, and other country/region-specific needs.
 All of this implies a significant ongoing R&D and SG&A spending growth without any corresponding growth in revenues.

 What this means is that Tesla’s capex, overhead, and SG&A continues to increase in absolute dollar terms as well as percentage of revenue.

 The SG&A problem, in particular, is acute.
-As we have written in the past, Tesla’s so called gross margins are meaningless given that the SG&A costs by themselves parallel the Company’s gross margins.
+As we have written in the past, Tesla’s so-called gross margins are meaningless given that the SG&A costs by themselves parallel the Company’s gross margins.
 Tesla’s SG&A costs at above 20% of revenues are more than 2 times industry norms.
 It is easy to see that, given Tesla needs newer markets to keep sales levels flat, this problem will continue.

 Beyond SG&A, Tesla has a massive cash burn in terms of growing operating infrastructure.
 Let’s look back at the quarter when the Company first reached the current level of sales.